Froxlor/Documentation/general/migration-guide/clone.md

 Copy them into `/var/www/html/froxlor/lib/` on your new server.

 #### Databases
 Next up is the database.
-Here we go the easy, straight-forward route, however, this is the point where it is of **upmost importance** that your old and your new server are running the same software, in the same version, with the same configuration!
+Here we go the easy, straight-forward route, however, this is the point where it is of **upmost importance** that your old and your new server are running the same software, which means the same flavour of your DBMS (i.e. MariaDB vs. MySQL), with the same configuration!
+The version on your old server may be older, upon first startup on the new server all of your data should be checked and updated as needed.
+However, if you were running the exact same version, you also have a little sanity check that everything worked before migration (fewer possible points of failure).

 First of all, stop the database service on **both** servers (depending on your configuration, this may take a while, please be patient):
 ````shell